lnicastro/DIF/doc/README.md

 rows, the HTM pixelization at depth 8 gives the best performance[^3] (see also § [benchmarks](#benchmarks-and-guidelines-for-using-dif)).
-This result could be system dependent but we believe that typically having pixels of size &sim; 20^&prime; is a good choice.
+This result could be system dependent but we believe that typically having pixels of size &sim; 20&prime; is a good choice.
 For large tables this means that it is adviceble having on average a few thousand entries per pixel.
 However the user should make his/her own tests and choose the most appropriate depth/order.
 He/she should also consider if it is worth creating an index on one of the coordinates in conjuction with the IDs, i.e. for the HTM case, `htmID-RA`.
-From our experience, the use of this two-levels index together with a “data” sorting (e.g via `myisamchk -R`) could reduce the query execution time by up to one order of magnitude for very large tables.
+From our experience, the use of this two-levels index together with a “data” sorting (e.g. via `myisamchk -R` for `MyISAM` tables) could reduce the query execution time by up to one order of magnitude for very large tables.
 Note also that in this case the **DIF** created index on `htmID` (only) can be dropped as MySQL/DIF will use the new one